ranger-turtle/MakiStat/README.md

 templates and can be loaded using function ```load_model```.
 They can be named in any way, although it is recommended to be placed in the ```_global``` folder.

-## MakiSei-only variables and functions
+## MakiStat-only variables and functions

-Most features of the MakiSei API are provided by the Scriban template engine which is a third-party API and its documentation is available at https://github.com/scriban/scriban#documentation .
-That is why this section covers API features exclusive to MakiSei.
+Most features of the MakiStat API are provided by the Scriban template engine which is a third-party API and its documentation is available at https://github.com/scriban/scriban#documentation .
+That is why this section covers API features exclusive to MakiStat.
 They are defined using tools provided by Scriban.

 ### Variables